Information for Presenters

 How do I design a poster?
 See the Resources page for advice on how to create your poster (start with powerpoint slide).

-How to print your poster?
+How do I print my poster?
 Ask your advisor if there is a poster printer in your department or program.
-If not, you can request to print your poster at the Center for Undergraduate Research and Creative Activity in Conroy Honors College.
-After signing up for a time slot (form link coming soon!), save your poster as a pdf file formatted for 36"x48" and email it to honors@nmsu.edu with your request to print.
+If not, you can request to print your URCAS poster at the Center for Undergraduate Research and Creative Activity in Conroy Honors College.
+After signing up for a time slot here, save your poster as a pdf file formatted for 36"x48" and email it to honors@nmsu.edu with your request to print.
 This online guide to printing to a plotter printer can help you ensure that your slide is formatted to the correct size.
-You can also bring your poster on a flashdrive as a pdf file formatted for 36"x48" and ask for Leann's or Roman's assistance when you arrive.
-Call ahead for available hours and to make sure that the printer is working: (575)646-2005.
+If you have questions about printing, please call (575)646-2005.
 Note: you must sign up to print in advance, as this requires staff assistance, and printing is never possible on the day of the conference.
+Also note that this printer is for undergraduate researchers only.
+(Slots are presently full: please check back on Tuesday to see whether additional slots have been added.)

 Instacopy, downtown at 318 N. Main St. can also print your poster with advance notice.
 Contact them at (575)5216-6602 for current options.
 Last year's cost was $31 plus tax for water and tear resistant poly pro paper (a bit less for a 24 lb paper alternative).
 Email your poster as a pdf formatted to 36"x48" to copycenter@insta-copy.com at least 3 days before you will need to pick it up and follow up by phone.